uc-cdis/BRH-documentation/docs/09-workspace_page.md

 **Warning:** Workspaces will also automatically shut down after 90 minutes of idle time.
 A pop-up window will remind users to navigate back to the workspaces page in order to save the data.

-![2' warning for shutdown for workspace][img Workspace shutdown 2']
+![2 minute warning for shutdown for workspace][img Workspace shutdown 2']

 <!-- Links and Images -->
 [img login]: ./img/brh-login.png